 - Up to $200 USD for a travel delay

 - $12,500–25,000 USD for death or dismemberment

-Moreover, its travel-delay payout is pretty low, but airlines often provide travel delay assistance too so you might not even need the coverage offered by SafetyWing.
+Moreover, its travel-delay payout is pretty low, but airlines and most travel credit cards provide travel delay assistance too so you might not even need the coverage offered by SafetyWing.
 Additionally, it doesn’t really cover expensive electronics, which sucks if you have a pricey camera or video gear.

-Most travel insurance companies do not have a deductible (which is why they cost more per month) and I’m not a huge fan that they have this.
+Most travel insurance companies do not have a deductible (which is why they cost more per month), so I’m not a huge fan that SafetyWing does.

 SafetyWing is there to help you when BIG things go wrong.
 For minor expenses under $250 USD, you’re on your own (which is why its plans are so much cheaper per month than other companies).

 In short, if you want some basic medical coverage, don’t really care about trip-delay coverage, and are OK covering the first $250 USD, then get SafetyWing, since it’s only $45 USD per month.

 Nomad Health: Coverage for Digital Nomads and Long-Term Travelers

 In 2023, SafetyWing launched Nomad Health.
 It’s insurance for digital nomads, remote workers, and long-term travelers.
 This new plan offers a mix of the standard emergency coverage that we’ve been discussing above along with “regular” health care coverage, such as routine visits and preventive care.